 More Awesome News

 Microsoft announced it is adding support for Email Address Internationalization (EAI) in Office 365.
 This support allows users in Office 365 to send messages to and receive messages from email addresses with internationalized characters sets.
 Previously support only existed for Latin characters sets.
-This support would add Greek, Chinese, Japanese, Cyrillic and Hindi alphabets.
+This support would add Greek, Chinese, Japanese, Cyrillic, and Hindi alphabets.
 While this advance adds support for the transmission of email to and from internationalized addresses it does not permit internationalized domains to be registered for use within Office 365.
 Nor does it permit Office 365 mailboxes to have internationalized characters in their email address.
 This support will likely come later.

 Ross Smith IV published an article on how Enterprise Mobility and Security (EMS) functionality was currently being extended to on-prem mailboxes via hybrid.
 This feature is currently being tested in the TAP program.
 For more details on this preview and how to become part of the TAP program check his article: Outlook mobile support for Exchange on-premises with Microsoft Enterprise Mobility + Security.

 Protocol Agnostic Workflow, or PAW for short, was announced some time ago.
 However, Microsoft released an awesome article going over all the specifics of PAW and how they benefit you.
 Essentially PAW improves the experience of migrating mailboxes to Office 365.
-For example, PAW allows administrators to remove individual users from a batch, or, if a batch fails it will retry the batch from the failure and not from the very beginning.
+For example, PAW allows administrators to remove individual users from a batch, or if a batch fails it will retry the batch from the failure and not from the very beginning.
 You can also start and stop individual users within the batch and schedule when the batch should complete.
 Be sure to check the article PAW your way into Office 365 Migrations.

 The Exchange Team briefly announced Exchange 2019 in an article succinctly titled Exchange Server 2019.
-Microsoft expects a preview of Exchange 2019 to ship mid-2018, with a final release to ship second half 2018.
+Microsoft expects a preview of Exchange 2019 to ship mid-2018, with a final release to ship the second half of 2018.
 Woot! 🙂

 We also saw a change in Exchange 2016 guidance around RAM.
 Starting September 26th, Microsoft now supports up to 192 GB of RAM in Exchange 2016.
 The RAM guidance for Exchange 2010 or 2013 remains unchanged.
 Also, the guidance around sizing your pagefile remains the same.
 Be sure to get the latest version of the sizing calculator which includes this new guidance.